prototypefund/reproducible-website/_docs/archives.md

 (Notice how `Z` is used to specify that time is in the UTC [timezone]({{ "/docs/timezones/" | prepend: site.baseurl }}).)

-For other achive formats, it is always possible to use `touch` to reset the modification times to a [predefined value]({{ "/docs/timestamps/" | prepend: site.baseurl }}) before creating the archive:
+For other archive formats, it is always possible to use `touch` to reset the modification times to a [predefined value]({{ "/docs/timestamps/" | prepend: site.baseurl }}) before creating the archive: